ministryofjustice/moj-frontend/docs/components/add-another.md

 ## How to use

-The add another component uses JavaScript.
-When JavaScript is not available, the page will reload with the additional form elements added to the page.
+The add another component relies on JavaScript.
+When JavaScript is not available, your page should reload with the additional form elements if the "Add another" button is pressed.

 ## Research